-Most people say that long-distance relationships don’t work.
-But what do other people know?
+Most people say that long distance relationships don’t work.
+But what do they know?

 As long as you are both committed to making it work you can be amongst those who going on to stay together in the long-term.

 Work opportunities: sometimes unexpected work commitments can come up, or a promotion at a different branch can be offered.
 These golden opportunities need to be considered, and after all, it will not be forever.
 If you are truly committed to each other your relationship will stand the test of time.